You occasionally see breathless marketing material about how their fancy cookware has heat-conductive walls that have more than three plies.

 The point is that more than 3 razor blades is overkill.

-Similarly, cookware doesn’t really need more than 3 plies: a heat-conductive layer and an inner- and outer-layer of stainless for protection.
+Similarly, cookware doesn’t really benefit from more than 3 plies: a heat-conductive inner layer surrounded by tougher layers of stainless steel for scratch protection and non-reactivity with acidic/salty foods.

-For example, All-Clad d5 and d7 have extra stainless steel layers embedded into their aluminum layers.
-The extra stainless does little for performance.
-They do make the material slower to heat up and cool down, which in some cases is a positive, such as when you’re trying to sear a steak and don’t want the temperature to drop so much when you first throw in that cold steak.
+For example, All-Clad d5 is made of stainless-aluminum-stainless-aluminum-stainless.
+The middle layer of stainless doesn’t help performance–though it does make the pan slower to heat up and cool down, which in some cases is a positive, such as when you’re trying to sear a steak and don’t want the temperature to drop so much when you first throw in that cold steak.
 But it can be a negative as well, such as when you want fast thermal response such as faster pre-heating or cooldown.
 In any case, All-Clad could have achieved the same effect of d5 by taking regular All-Clad Stainless tri-ply and making the two outer layers of stainless steel a little thicker, or by increasing the thickness of the aluminum core layer, which would not only improve heat retention but also heat-spreading performance.
-But then they could not claim 5-ply or 7-ply and enter the bizarre “number of plies” arms race, like the razor blade companies have done regarding number of blades.
+But then they could not claim 5-ply and enter the bizarre “number of plies” arms race, like the razor blade companies have done regarding number of blades.

 Q: Is there cookware that has more than 3 visible layers?
 (In other words, NOT counting microscopically thin bonding layers)